How Cultured Chicken is Made

 4. Control temperature — Typically 37°C ± 0.5°C for mammalian cells (avian cells similar)

-5. Provide nutrients — Via media perfusion or batch feeding (see detailed comparison below)
+5. Provide nutrients — Via media perfusion or fed-batch feeding (see detailed comparison below)

 The diagram below shows a standard stirred-tank bioreactor.
 Key components: the impeller (rotating blades that mix the culture), the sparger (bubbles oxygen into the media), and ports for adding media and harvesting cells.